-Linear periodization is one of the mostly used planning strategies, but at the same time, it mean different things to different coaches and it is really hard to pin down the exact meaning.
+Linear periodization is one of the most used planning strategies, but at the same time, it means different things to different coaches and it is really hard to pin down the exact meaning.
 Mike Tuchscherer begins this lecture by making a distinction between different applications of linear periodization: blended, distinction, and “linear thinking” (see below)

 Distinct phases vs Blending

 - Every session fits on the linear curve

 - What does “linear” refer to?

 - Phase model (Hyp >> Str >> Pwr)

 - Blended (10, 9, 8, 7, 6, 5, 4, 3, 2, 1)